algorithmiaio/sample-apps/recipes/style-thief/README.md

 ## Set up an Amazon S3 Bucket to Host your Results

-1. Go to https://console.aws.amazon.com/s3 and click "Create bucket"
+1. Go to https://s3.console.aws.amazon.com/s3/home?region=us-east-1 and click "Create bucket"
-2. Give it any name & location you prefer; **write down the name of the bucket**, then click "Next"
+2. Give it any name you prefer, and **write down the name of the bucket**; make sure the Region is set to *US East (N. Virginia); click "Next"
 3. You don't need to add versioning, logging, or tags, so click "Next" again
-4. In the permissions, select "grant public read access to this bucket", and save
+4. In the permissions, select "grant public read access to this bucket"; click Next and Next again to save your bucket.
+5. Once the popover has closed, click on your newly-created bucket and then click the "Properties Tab"
+6. Click "Static Website Hosting", "Use this Bucket to Host a Website", type "index.html" into the indec field, and Save.

 ## Get your Secret Access Keys from Amazon
 1. Go to https://console.aws.amazon.com/iam/home, click "Users", then "Add User"